 Next, you go to the version you uploaded.
-It’s highly recommended to name them on the XYZ principle, where:
+It’s highly recommended to name these version on the XYZ principle, where:

-- z – hot fixes or bug fixes.
+- Z relates to hot fixes or bug fixes.

-Afterward, upload a set of screenshots of the application, so that the user will know what to expect when downloading the app.
-It’s highly recommended to think about the screenshots as your store’s displays they either convince or not the user.
+Next you’ll need to upload a set of screenshots of the application, so that the user will know what to expect when downloading the app.
+It’s highly recommended to think about the screenshots as your store’s displays: they either convince the user or not.
 Make sure you choose the ones that represent your app the best and don’t choose the most plain – adding a video is also recommended.

-Going to “General App Information” section, you upload your app’s icon, preferably in PNG and 1024px x 1024px.
-Then, you enter the version number (the XYZ principle), copyright and contact information.
+Going to the “General App Information” section, you can upload your app’s icon, preferably in PNG format and 1024 by 1024 pixels.
+Then, you enter the version number (the XYZ principle), copyright, and contact information.

-Before you can submit it to review, you have to choose the category and the rating – for the latter, you complete a questionnaire and they will give you the rating.
+Before you can submit it to review, you have to choose the category and the rating – for the latter, you complete a questionnaire and the Apple team will give you the rating.
 It’s highly recommended for you to be honest.
 The app can be rejected during the review if it doesn’t match its rating.

-You finally reached the almost final phase of your journey.
-Now, scroll to the “Build” section in your app’s iTunes Connect, then click on “select a build before your submit your app”.
-Choose the build you uploaded through Xcode, click done and then “submit for review”.
+You’ve finally reached the – almost – final phase of your journey.
+Scroll to the “Build” section in your app’s iTunes Connect, then click on “select a build before you submit your app.”
+Choose the build you uploaded through Xcode, click Done, and then “submit for review.”

-The app will be reviewed manually, so it usually lasts between 1 and 5 days.
-Since it’s going to be made by real humans, you have to provide signing in data for Apple, in case your app requires a login.
+The app will be reviewed manually, so this process usually lasts between one and five days.
+Since it’s going to be reviewed by an actual person, you have to provide sign-in data for Apple, in case your app requires a login.

-To make sure the review goes as smoothly as you wish and if you believe the app is a bit difficult to use, you can write notes where you can guide them on how to test the application.
-Also, you can add a personal contact to reach if they stumble upon something.
+To make sure the review goes as smoothly as you wish, or if you believe the app is a bit difficult to use, you can write notes to guide reviewers on how to test the application.
+You can also add a personal contact to reach if they stumble upon something.